Penalty (ice hockey): List of fouls/infractions that result in match penalties

-Penalty as strategy

-Coaches or players may occasionally opt to commit an infraction on purpose.
-In some cases, it is hoped that the infraction can be concealed from the officials, avoiding a penalty.
-Gordie Howe was one player renowned for his ability to commit infractions without being called.

-Hockey players that opt to commit an infraction despite the punishment do so in order to degrade the opposing team's morale or momentum, or boost their own.
-This is most common with fighting, because the likely coincidental penalties do not result in a hindrance for their team.
-Hockey players also sometimes commit infractions with the hope of drawing the other player into committing a retaliatory infraction, and being penalized, while not being caught themselves.
-Hockey players known as "pests" specialize their game in the strategy of trying to draw opponents into taking a penalty.
-An example is Sean Avery, who was renowned in his ability to goad opponents into taking penalties as well as making other fundamental mistakes.
-Some players, coaches, and fans find this technique unsportsmanlike.

-It is also not uncommon to see players "dive" or make a borderline hit appear to be a penalty by embellishing or exaggerating their reaction to it; this, however, is a penalty in itself, although it is inconsistently enforced.

-Another common reason to commit an infraction is as last resort when an opposing player has a scoring opportunity, when a penalty kill is the preferable alternative to the scoring opportunity.
-These are referred to on most broadcasts as "good penalties".

 Penalty records

 NHL

 The NHL keeps individual statistics on the penalties each player accrues through the penalties in minutes statistic (abbreviated "PIM").
 Players renowned for their fighting or for being dirty players will usually lead their team in PIM and have such statistics highlighted by the media.

 The record for the most penalty minutes in one season is held by Dave Schultz of the Philadelphia Flyers, with 472 in the 1974–75 NHL season.
 The record for most penalty minutes in a career is held by Tiger Williams, who had 3,966 over 14 years.
 With Zdeno Chara's retirement in 2022, no active player has more than 2,000 penalty minutes.

 The most penalties in a single game occurred in a fight-filled match between the Ottawa Senators and Philadelphia Flyers on March 5, 2004, when 419 penalty minutes were handed out.
 Statistically, a game misconduct counts as 10 penalty minutes, in addition to other penalties handed out.
 In rare cases (as a result of multiple infractions, for instance the player participating in multiple fights), multiple game misconducts may be handed to a player — that is merely statistical, not (automatically) a multi-game suspension, although the league will often suspend the player in a subsequent decision.
+The most penalty minutes accumulated by a single player in a single game was the 67 minutes from 9 penalties given to Randy Holt of the Los Angeles Kings in their March 11, 1979 meeting against the Philadelphia Flyers.